Please remember the courthouse has moved to 117 N Union Street. Access to the courthouse is from Union Street.

 Judge Schuck Juror Confirmation

-This message is for jurors who are scheduled to report on March 28, 2024 in Judge James P. Schuck’s courtroom
+This message is for jurors who are scheduled to report on November 21, 2024 in Judge James P. Schuck’s Courtroom.

 Thank you!